codemilli/wikis/Programmatic-use-of-guard.md

   end
 EOF

-# You can omit the call to Guard.setup, Guard.run_all will call Guard.setup
+# You can omit the call to Guard.setup, Guard.start will call Guard.setup
 # under the hood if Guard has not been setuped yet
 Guard.start(guardfile_contents: guardfile)
 ```